 - 1/4 tsp salt

-- Mix the flour and water in a glass container and leave it somewhere warm to ferment for 12-24 hours.
-Buckwheat is very quick to catch a sourdough starter, so it won’t take long before it starts to bubble.
+- Mix the flour and water in a glass bowl or measuring cup and leave it somewhere warm to ferment for 12-24 hours.
+Buckwheat is very quick to catch a sourdough starter, so it won’t take long before it starts to bubble and smell sour.
+Don’t leave it to ferment for much more than 24 hours or it will taste very sour.

-- Preheat a cast iron pan or non-stick pan on medium until it is hot.
+- Preheat a cast-iron pan or non-stick pan on medium heat until it is hot.

-- Ladle on a small amount of batter.
+- Ladle on a small amount of batter (about 1/4 cup).
 It should be liquidy enough to spread into a thin layer right away.
 However, you don’t want it too thin or it will be difficult to flip.

-- Once it has started to bubble and the middle of the crepe has begun to dry out, flip the crepe over and allow to cook for another minute on the other side.
+- Once it has started to bubble and the middle of the crêpe has begun to dry out, flip the crepe over and allow it to cook for another minute on the other side.

 - Fill and serve immediately.

-- Light buckwheat flour is nice for crepes (like in my photographs.)
-However, dark buckwheat flour will give your crepes a beautiful purplish shade and an earthy flavour.
+- Light buckwheat flour is nice for crêpes (like in my photographs.)
+However, dark buckwheat flour will give your crepes a beautiful purplish shade and an earthy flavor.

-- Traditional fillings for buckwheat include: cheese, bacon, sausages and scrambled eggs.
+- Traditional fillings for buckwheat crêpes include cheese, bacon, sausages, and fried eggs.
 Sweet fillings are also nice.
 Try chocolate spread with fresh fruit and cultured whipping cream.

 Keywords: dinner, dessert, traditional, galettes, gluten free, sarrasin, Brittany, summer, spring